-A veterinary practice owner might wonder How Much is my Veterinary Practice Worth in a variety of circumstances.
+A veterinary practice owner might wonder "How Much is my Veterinary Practice Worth?" in a variety of circumstances.
 Oftentimes the question is posed as a prelude to a transition or sale.
-A veterinary practice valuation can provide useful insights to veterinary practice owners who are preparing for a practice sale.
+A veterinary practice valuation can provide useful insights to animal hospital owners who are preparing for a practice sale.

-A veterinary practice valuation completed to prepare for a transition should estimate what your practice is worth in the market today, what drives that valuation, and how you can increase your value.
+A veterinary practice business valuation completed to prepare for a transition should estimate what your practice is worth in the market today, what drives that valuation, and how you can increase your value.
 Having a 3rd party, expert perspective on these questions will help you prepare to sell your practice.

-The particulars of the analysis contained in a valuation will vary from vendor to vendor but all will have a few common elements.
+The particulars of the analysis contained in a valuation will vary from vendor to vendor, but all will have a few common elements.

 The valuation a broker performs may also form the basis for establishing a “list price” for a practice that is transitioning.
 Brokers are typically paid a fee as a percentage of sale proceeds (up to 10% in veterinary services).
 All things being equal, this fee structure incentivizes brokers to reach a deal quickly.
 This incentive will impact the valuation work done by a broker, particularly, if the valuation forms the basis of the practice List Price.

 In some circumstances, such as evaluating a tax claim, or facilitating a buy-out between insiders, the current market can be ignored with limited financial consequence.
 However, the current market is a crucial input where determining valuation for a near-term transition.